 Maintaining healthy internal communication has never been more important than it is today.

-Meetings are a great opportunity for you to provide clarity to your team, support them, and positively re-engage them.
+Meetings are a great opportunity for you to support your teams by providing clarity and re-engaging them in a positive manner.

-Here are 9 ideas how Slido will help you achieve that.
+Here are 9 ideas on how Slido will help you achieve that.

 1. Anonymous Q&A: Create a safe space for your employees to ask questions